Olive oil directly from the producer for enjoyment like on the Mediterranean

 Preparation:

 Wash asparagus.
-Cut off about an inch or two from the stem.
-Drizzle a frying pan or griddle with some olive oil.
+Cut about one to two centimeters from the stem.
+Drizzle a frying pan or griddle with a little olive oil.
 When the oil is hot, add the asparagus.
-Fry for a few minutes while turning.
-Sprinkle a pinch of salt over the asparagus and serve as a side dish or as a starter with some baguette.
+Fry for a few minutes, turning.
+Sprinkle a pinch of salt over the asparagus and then serve as a side dish or as an appetizer with some baguette.

 Guacamole

-Guacamole Photo: djd/Oliveoilworldtour Recipe ideas with olive oil directly from the producer
+Guacamole Photo: djd and Oliveoilworldtour Recipe ideas with olive oil directly from the producer

 Recipe tip 2: Guacamole